joomla/joomla-framework/src/Joomla/Data/README.md

 Array elements can be manipulated with the `offsetSet` and `offsetUnset` methods, or by using PHP array nomenclature.

-The magic `__get` method in the `Data\Set` class effectively works like a "get column" method.
+The magic `__get` method in the `Data\DataSet` class effectively works like a "get column" method.
 It will return an array of values of the properties for all the objects in the list.

 The magic `__set` method is similar and works like a "set column" method.
 It will set all a value for a property for all the objects in the list.